The eternal debate — iPhone or Samsung?

 | Total | 35,500 RSD | 29,000 RSD |

 Interesting, isn't it?
-For standard models Samsung is cheaper to repair, but for the Ultra/Pro Max category the iPhone is more cost-effective thanks to the affordable OLED Premium screens.
+For standard models, Samsung is cheaper to repair, but for the Ultra/Pro Max category, iPhone is more cost-effective thanks to affordable OLED Premium screens.

 Conclusion

-There is no single answer.
-Samsung is generally cheaper for batteries and glass repair.
-The iPhone has the advantage of affordable aftermarket screens (In-Cell, OLED) that are a quality alternative to the original.
-It works out differently for everyone — but one thing is certain: a repair is ALWAYS more cost-effective than buying a new phone.
+There's no single clear-cut answer.
+Samsung is generally cheaper for batteries and glass repair. iPhone has the advantage of affordable aftermarket screens (In-Cell, OLED) that are a quality alternative to the original.
+It pays off differently for everyone — but one thing is certain: repairing is ALWAYS more cost-effective than buying a new phone.

 iPhone.
-For the iPhone we have 5 quality tiers (In-Cell, OLED, Refurbished Original, New Original, Genuine Apple).
-For Samsung it is usually one option — a standard aftermarket panel.
+For iPhone we offer 5 quality tiers (In-Cell, OLED, Original Repaired, Original New, Genuine Apple).
+For Samsung there's usually one option — a standard aftermarket panel.

 Which brand is easier to repair?